softwaremill/sttp-openai/INTEGRATION_TESTING.md

 - Tests actual error conditions

 ### 4. **CI/CD Friendly**
-- Can be skipped when API key is not available
+- Automatically skipped when API key is not available (no failures)
-- Clear error messages when misconfigured
+- Clear messages when tests are skipped
 - Fast execution (< 30 seconds total)

 ## Troubleshooting

-### "OPENAI_API_KEY environment variable is required"
+### "OPENAI_API_KEY not defined - skipping integration test"
+This is normal behavior when no API key is set.
+To run tests:
 Set your API key: `export OPENAI_API_KEY=your-key`

 ### Rate limiting errors